lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 are different Verifiers available and each of them capable of parsing only certain Evidence formats.

+In some cases, the EvidenceStatement.type OID will be sufficient information for the Relying Party to correctly route it to an appropriate Verifier, however since the type OID only identifies the general data format, it is possible that multiple Verifiers are registered against the same type OID in which case the Relying Party will either require additional parsing of the evidence statement, or the Attester will be required to provide additional information.

 To simplify the task for the Relying Party an optional field, the hint, is available in the EvidenceStatement structure, as shown in {{code-EvidenceStatement}}.
 An Attester MAY include the hint to the EvidenceStatement and it MAY be processed